paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 interactions in remote environments.
 This practice is supported for .NET Core applications via the Visual Studio Debugger (`vsdbg`), which may be included in your application image via the `BP_DEBUG_ENABLED` environment variable.
-The debugger can attach to a running dotnet process and be bound to a client-side debugger via STDIN across a connection invoked via `docker exec`.
+The debugger can attach to a running .NET Core process and be bound to a client-side debugger via STDIN across a connection invoked via `docker exec`.

 ### Using `BP_DEBUG_ENABLED`